Economic policy of the Alberto Fujimori administration: 1992 Peruvian coup d'état

 Various states acted to condemn the coup individually.
 Venezuela broke off diplomatic relations, and Argentina withdrew its ambassador.
 Chile joined Argentina in requesting that Peru be suspended from the Organization of American States.
 International financiers delayed planned or projected loans, and the United States, Germany and Spain suspended all non-humanitarian aid to Peru.
 The coup appeared to threaten the economic recovery strategy of reinsertion, and complicated the process of clearing arrears with the International Monetary Fund.

 Whereas Peruvian–U.S. relations early in Fujimori's presidency had been dominated by questions of coca eradication, Fujimori's autogolpe immediately became a major obstacle to international relations, as the United States immediately suspended all military and economic aid to Peru, with exceptions for counter-narcotic and humanitarian-related funds.
-Two weeks after the self-coup, the George H.W.
-Bush administration changed its position and officially recognized Fujimori as the legitimate leader of Peru.

 Post-coup period

 With FREDEMO dissolved and APRA's leader, Alan García, exiled to Colombia, Fujimori sought to legitimize his position.
 He called elections for a Democratic Constitutional Congress that would serve as a legislature and a constituent assembly.
 While APRA and Popular Action attempted to boycott this, the Popular Christian Party (PPC, not to be confused with PCP Partido Comunista del Peru) and many left-leaning parties participated in this election.
 His supporters won a majority in this body, and drafted a new constitution in 1993.
 A referendum was scheduled, and the coup and the Constitution of 1993 were approved by a narrow margin of between four and five percent.

 Later in the year, on 13 November, there was a failed military coup, led by General Jaime Salinas Sedó.
 Salinas asserted that his efforts were a matter of turning Fujimori over for trial, for violating the Peruvian constitution.

 In 1994, Fujimori separated from his wife Susana Higuchi in a noisy, public divorce.
 He formally stripped her of the title First Lady in August 1994, appointing their elder daughter First Lady in her stead.
 Higuchi publicly denounced Fujimori as a "tyrant" and claimed that his administration was corrupt.
 They formally divorced in 1995.